 Casa Cenote was perhaps my most favourite, mainly because it was adorned with mangrove roots and cichlid fish hiding in amongst them.
 It was also really accessible and not too many people there.
-Although you can dive it’s not very deep and it’s open-water so it’s best for beginner divers who aren’t ready to go inside the caves.
+Although you can dive it’s not very deep and it’s open-water so it’s best for beginner divers who aren’t ready to go inside the caves yet.
 Because it’s so close to the ocean it’s got some cool brackish water fish that you don’t see in the other caves.
-It also has a long cave going from the cenote out to the sea for anyone brave/stupid enough to try to swim through it.
+There is also a long cave going from the cenote out to the sea for anyone brave/stupid enough to try to swim through it.

 PRICE: 40 pesos entry

 Famously called Pet Cemetery due to the animal skeletons found inside that can still be seen when diving, one of which is the remains of a prehistoric camel.
 For the snorkellers the cave inside is lit up, there’s bats everywhere and there’s lots of cool places to explore.
 For advanced divers, it’s one of the best cenotes to dive because all of the bones and fossils are still in their original position.
 This beautiful cenote is the most difficult to get to out of all the Sac Actun cenotes due to its remoteness.
 But that just means there are less people when you get there.
 Nearby there’s also a rainforest walk with spider monkeys to be spotted in the trees.